clearhaus/3DSv2-api-documentation/source/challenge_flow.rst

 response (ref. :ref:`2.1.0 <auth-response-210>`, :ref:`2.1.0
 <auth-response-220>`).

-Add an iframe to the users browser, either statically or using javascript.
+Add an iframe to the users browser, either statically or using JavaScript.

 .. code-block:: javascript
    :linenos: